rafamalaga86/twitterphp/readme.md

 ### About the design
 I would love to do something more creative with more time, but I also wanted to keep JS use to the minimum.

+### About the GIT commit texts
+Sorry for them because they explain little about the commit itself.
+I normally work in local environment, but I couldn't this time because couldn't use Curl for the API REST.
+So had to work 100% in the server and I had to do a commit every time I did a change to deploy the app in the server and try it.

+### About security
+I followed some good practises but I am not being super strict with it in the app.
+SQL Injections, CSRF or XSS attacks, etc. I prefer to not trust anybody, just in case the app scale and someone after me take it, change something, and all of the sudden the field in the DB that was filled with tweets from the API REST are filled by our own app.

 ### Contact information